mcollatz/ConsensusPrime/README.md

 --negativesequences       |File with sequences that get their consensus sequence added to the final alignment in multifasta format.
 -h, --help                |show this message and exit

+Note: Mafft will uses all available cores in this pipeline.

 ## We also provide a Docker image for ConsensusPrime
 Simply pull and run a ready-to-use image from Dockerhub: